nuravenna/GA_capstone/README.md

 NLP techniques were used to clean and preprocess the post data in preparation for being input to the various classification models.
 The final dataframe used as input for the modeling had 40_000 rows (each row a different scraped Reddit post) and eight columns:

-'body': the original raw post text originally scraped from the Reddit site
+- **'body':** the original raw post text originally scraped from the Reddit site

-'subreddit': the subreddit the post came from (politics, ChapoTrapHouse, TheRedPill, or The_Donald)
+- **'subreddit':** the subreddit the post came from (politics, ChapoTrapHouse, TheRedPill, or The_Donald)

-'word_count': the word count of the post
+- **'word_count':** the word count of the post

-'tokenized': the post text after being run through an NLP preprocessing function, tokenizing and lower-casing the text, and removing punctuation
+- **'tokenized':** the post text after being run through an NLP preprocessing function, tokenizing and lower-casing the text, and removing punctuation

-'clean_content': the post text after being run through an NLP stemming function, performing all of the processing in the tokenized column PLUS stemming each word in the post
+- **'clean_content':** the post text after being run through an NLP stemming function, performing all of the processing in the tokenized column PLUS stemming each word in the post

-'extreme': containing a binary marker noting whether the post for the row in question is deemed extremist (1) or non-extremist (0), based upon which subreddit the post came from (0 if from r/politics, 1 if from any of the other three subreddits)
+- **'extreme':** containing a binary marker noting whether the post for the row in question is deemed extremist (1) or non-extremist (0), based upon which subreddit the post came from (0 if from r/politics, 1 if from any of the other three subreddits)

-'adjectives': a list of all the adjectives in the associated post
+- **'adjectives':** a list of all the adjectives in the associated post

-'adj_string': all the adjectives in the associated post as strings separated by a space
+- **'adj_string':** all the adjectives in the associated post as strings separated by a space

 NLP preprocessing:

-   -Create a word count of each subreddit post
+- Create a word count of each subreddit post

-   -Tokenize, stem, remove punctuation and special characters (the original, raw posts retained as well as a column of the tokenized posts and a colunm of the  stemmed posts, in order to compare performance in the models)
+- Tokenize, stem, remove punctuation and special characters (the original, raw posts retained as well as a column of the tokenized posts and a colunm of the  stemmed posts, in order to compare performance in the models)

-   -Identify all the adjectives in each post using Spacy’s Large English Model, then aggregating that to a total count of adjectives for each subreddit
+- Identify all the adjectives in each post using Spacy’s Large English Model, then aggregating that to a total count of adjectives for each subreddit

 Features and transformations tested by the models:

-   -with/without Standard English stopword removal
+- with/without Standard English stopword removal

-   -Word Count Vectorization (with various parameters)
+- Word Count Vectorization (with various parameters)

-   -with/without TF-IDF transformation
+- with/without TF-IDF transformation

-   -With/without StandardScaling
+- With/without StandardScaling

-   -Raw text vs Tokenized text vs Stemmed text
+- Raw text vs Tokenized text vs Stemmed text

-   -with/without the word count of each post included as input for the observation
+- with/without the word count of each post included as input for the observation

 Models used:

-   -Logistic Regression
+- Logistic Regression

-   -Support Vector Machine
+- Support Vector Machine

-   -Naive Bayes
+- Naive Bayes

-   -Decision Tree Classifier
+- Decision Tree Classifier

-   -Random Forest Classifier
+- Random Forest Classifier

-   -Extra Trees Classifier
+- Extra Trees Classifier

 ## 6. Conclusions and Recommendations